knetikcloud/knetikcloud-javascript-client/docs/UsersApi.md

 Reset a user&#39;s password

 A reset code will be generated and a &#39;forgot_password&#39; BRE event will be fired with that code.
 The default system rule will send an email to the selected user if an email service has been setup.
-You can modify that rule in BRE to send an SMS instead or any other type of notification as you see fit. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; ANY
+You can modify that rule in BRE to send an SMS instead or any other type of notification as you see fit. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; ANY&lt;br /&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; NONE

 ### Example
 ```javascript